Cleveland Clinic logo

 A note from Cleveland Clinic

-HHT is a genetic disorder that often goes undiagnosed.
-Symptoms can range from frequent nosebleeds to serious complications in multiple body systems.
+HHT is an inherited genetic disorder that often goes undiagnosed.
+Symptoms can range from frequent nosebleeds to serious complications like chronic bleeding.
 If you suspect that you or a family member has HHT, talk to your healthcare provider.
-Early treatment can prevent complications, and genetic testing can determine what family members are affected.
+Early treatment can prevent complications, and genetic testing can determine which family members have the condition.

 Medically Reviewed